JMMoir/GuardianAPI/README.md

 for the modal to close.
 This is making it a slightly less enjoyable user experience, having to scroll to the end of the article isn't great if you don't want to read it.

 I would also tidy up the css, I'm not completely happy with the positioning of some of article cards and image can some time change depending on it's size which makes it look a bit untidy.
 I would also like to add some additional search functionality to incorporate dates, at the moment some of the articles appearing are quite old.

+N.B

+App deployed using Heroku at https://guardain-news.herokuapp.com/